mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

 We can think of the parent genome as a vector of sites, where each site contains a number.
 > Insert Parent Genome Here

-A changelog consists of the location of the site in the parent genome as the key, and the site affected as the value.
-The site affected is represented as a data structure, and helps identify what type of mutation has been applied to the site.
+A changelog is represented as a map of key size_t and value Site.The location of the site in the parent genome is the key, and the details of the site affected is the value.
+The site affected, represented as a Site struct, helps identify what type of mutation has been applied to the site.
 ```c++
 struct Site {
 	size_t insertOffset;  	  // insert mutation at site